100g (3.5 oz) dried rice vermicelli noodles

 Soak the noodles in hot water for 3-4 minutes or until just tender.
 Drain and use scissors to cut into more management lengths.
 Set aside to cool.

 Heat the sesame oil in a wok or large frying pan over high heat.
-Add the garlic and chilli and stir-fry for 10 seconds.
-Then add the prawns and stir-fry for half a minute or until the prawns are pink and opaque.
-Then add the soy sauce and honey.
-Stir-fry to combine.
-Then add the cornflour mixture and stir-fry for another half a minute or until the sauce is thick and glossy.
+Add the garlic and chilli and stir-fry for 10 seconds until fragrant.
+Next, add the prawns and stir-fry for half a minute or until the prawns are pink and opaque.
+Then add the soy sauce and honey, stir-frying to combine.
+Now go in with the cornflour mixture and stir-fry for another half a minute or until the sauce is thick and glossy.
 Turn off the heat and set aside.

-Mix the cooked noodles, cabbage, carrot, edamame beans, herbs and the Vietnamese-style Tangy Dressing.
-Place onto a serving plate and top with the sticky honey prawns.
+Mix the cooked noodles, cabbage, carrot, edamame beans, herbs and the Vietnamese-style Tangy Dressing together in a large bowl until well combined.
+Transfer to a serving plate and top with the sticky honey prawns.
 Sprinkle over the fried shallots and serve.